opensource-construction/communication/README.md

-This document outlines the core activities of the os.construction iniative
+This document outlines the core activities of the os.construction initiative.
+The activities are clustered in three chapters:
+- communication
+- events
+- project facilitation

 # communication